Speed may refer to any of the following:

 3. The access speed or drive speed is how fast a computer drive can read and write data.
 For example, one of the factors that determine a hard drive speed is the RPM (rotations per minute).
-A hard drive that only spins at 5400 RPM will have a slower drive speed than a hard drive that spins at 7200 RPM.
-SSDs (solid-state drives) that have no rotating platters can still be benchmarked by determining the IOPS (input/output operations per second).
+A hard drive that only spins at 5400 RPM has a slower drive speed than a hard drive that spins at 7200 RPM.
+SSDs (solid-state drives), have no rotating platters, can still be benchmarked by determining the IOPS (input/output operations per second).

 4. The mouse speed or touchpad speed is how fast the mouse pointer moves on the screen.
 If the mouse cursor speed is too slow or too fast, it can be adjusted through the operating system or software installed with the mouse.